Perfluorinated Chemicals Data and Information

 * Results are in units of nanograms per liter (ng/l), which is equivalent to parts per trillion (ppt)

-In the first rounds of monitoring between June of 2013 and March of 2014, no PFCs were detected in the finished drinking water from either water treatment plant.
+In the first rounds of monitoring between June 2013 and March 2014, no PFCs were detected in the finished drinking water from either water treatment plant.
 However, as lab testing methods and capabilities improved over the past few years, it became possible to test for more types of PFCs and at significantly lower concentrations.
 In the latest round of testing, four PFCs were detected at very low levels in the finished drinking water, with both PFOS and PFAS levels well below the EPA's health advisory limit of 70 ppt.
 By way of example, a concentration of 3.0 ppt would be equivalent to three grains of sugar in an Olympic-size swimming pool.

 Is My Water Safe To Drink?

 Yes, your water is safe to drink.
 As noted above, PFCs are not currently regulated by North Carolina or the Federal Safe Drinking Water Act (SDWA).
-The EPA will continue to evaluate PFCs and determine if additional regulation is needed, which the City of Raleigh will comply with if such regulation is promulagted.
+The EPA will continue to evaluate PFCs and determine if additional regulation is needed, which the City of Raleigh will comply with if such regulation is promulagated.

 - The City of Raleigh and other members of the professional drinking water community are absolutely committed to protecting public health.
-The advent of safe drinking water supplies is widely regarded as one of the the most important achievments in public health, and the City of Raleigh will continue to maintain this standard.
+The advent of safe drinking water supplies is widely regarded as one of the the most important achievements in public health, and the City of Raleigh will continue to maintain this standard.